-easy low budget DIY sofa slipcover
+Quick, cheap and easy sofa slipcover

 If the price for a new sofa isn’t in the budget but you can’t stand the one you have, I totally understand.
-Our sofa was structurally in good shape, but the upholstery had faded in some spots and the cat had scratched the ends a little, and it was looking a bit dated.
+Our old sofa was structurally in good shape, but the upholstery had faded in some spots and the cat had scratched the ends a little, and it was looking a bit dated.
 Here’s how it looked:

 Not to mention that I was really tired of looking at it and never really liked it all that much.
 We had it re-upholstered in the red paisley fabric many years ago mainly because that fabric was dark, busy and heavy weight.
 At the time our girls were 2 and 5 and durability was our top priority.